10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 - Insect infestation: Evidence of boring insects or excessive pest activity

-Action required: Immediate professional assessment and likely removal for safety.
+Action required: Urgent professional assessment and likely removal for safety.

 2. Significant Structural Lean or Recent Movement